 Marketing perspective: when a campaign is run, every aspect that involves data needs to be consistent.
 This is especially challenging after cross-channel campaigns.
 When data from multiple marketing solutions lack consistency, there’s no way to account for all campaign elements, compare experiences, or assess the involvement of a collection of experiences that drive conversion.

 Experience perspective: An experience involves products, creative, marketing channels, tactics, audiences, segments, offers, and a host of other elements.
 All of this comes together in the creation of an experience, but if the way you describe each experience is different, you can’t compare them.

-Impact on content management:
+Impact on content strategy and management:

-- Lack of asset utilization
+- Lack of digital assets utilization

 - Confusing Site navigation